spring-attic/spring-security-oauth/docs/oauth2.md

+---
+title: Docs
+layout: default
+home: ../
+---

 # OAuth 2 Developers Guide

 ## Introduction

 This is the user guide for the support for [`OAuth 2.0`](http://tools.ietf.org/html/draft-ietf-oauth-v2).
-For OAuth 1.0, everything is different, so [see its user guide](oauth1.md).
+For OAuth 1.0, everything is different, so [see its user guide](oauth1.html).

 This user guide is divided into two parts, the first for the OAuth 2.0 provider, the second for the OAuth 2.0 client.